 Burgess 960 Electric Insect Fogger

-The Fountainhead Group, Inc. makes our personal favorite mosquito fogger.
+The Fountainhead Group, Inc. makes our favorite mosquito fogger.
 You know you’re getting a quality product when the design hasn’t altered in over 30 years.
-Because the Burgess 960 is an electric fogger, it is more suited for outside use than inside use.
-It comes with a huge bottle that holds 40 oz of insecticide, making the device a little hefty.
+Because the Burgess 960 is an electric fogger, it is more suited for outdoor use than inside use.
+It comes with a huge bottle with 40 oz of insecticide, making the device a little hefty.